revisit-studies/study/public/VLAT-mini-randomized/consent.md

 experimental procedures at any time they see fit.

 ### By signing below,
-you acknowledge that you have been informed about and consent to be a participant in the study described above.
+You acknowledge that you have been informed about and consent to be a participant in the study described above.
 Make sure that your questions are answered to your satisfaction before signing.
 You are entitled to retain a copy of this consent agreement.